acthp/acthp.github.io/_posts/2015-04-24-cursors-and-lenses.markdown

 port of one of haskell's lens libraries.
 I'm sure there's an existing clojure lens library that does it all correctly.
 But this version is very, very small.*

-The tests includes an example of a trivial component which updates global state by performing a mean normalization.
+The tests includes an example of a trivial module which updates global state by performing a mean normalization.
 It is applied to three different
 cases: an array of integers, a csv of integers, and integers appearing in different parts of the global state.
+The module knows nothing about these different cases: they all look the same to the module.

 You can pretend it's running asynchronously in response to user input, but in the test it's just a synchronous function call.